 The exquisite architecture of this worship hall leaves an arresting appeal to the eyes.
 It’s located along Mabini Street and has become more of a tourist attraction to many believers from various parts of the world.

 Without the beauty of ancient architecture and the serenity of modern skyscrapers; Cebu is just but an ordinary industrial city with populated islands.
-Dating to as early as the 16th century, this city has a well-kept history that can only be read through its beauty and the diverse culture.
-A stay in Cebu is never complete without a visit to the above places which holds an important place in the hearts of Cebuanos.
+Dating to as early as the 16th century, this city has a well-kept history that can only be read through its beauty and diverse culture.
+A stay in without a visit to the above places which holds an important place in the hearts of Cebuanos.